Nick Lloyd "The Western Front: A History of the Great War, 1914-1918"

 Verdict: must read

-Ira levin “The Boys from Brazil”
+Ira Levin "The Boys from Brazil"

-Josef Mengele tries to take over the world in 70ies, but Yakov Liebermann (very reminiscent) of Simon Wiesenthal prevents that.
+Josef Mengele tries to take over the world in the 1970ies, but Yakov Liebermann (very reminiscent) of Simon Wiesenthal prevents that.
 The book is off to a thrilling start, but fizzles out towards the end, especially because it is somewhat amusing to see how they imagined the future would be.
 I found this book in my parents’ attic and I bet it must have been an exciting read back then.
 The plot is great and it’s still a quick read…

 Verdict: interesting read